elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 In other words, we can import HTML elements from the `Html` module, and we can import HTML attributes from the `Html.Attributes` module.
-In fact, we can import _everything_ from those modules using `..` and not have to worry about manually importing things one at a time.
-On the one hand, we're importing a lot of things we won't need, but it will save us time in development now and we can go back and refactor to import only what we need later.
-Let's update our import statements with the following:
+In fact, we can import _all_ the functions available in these modules using `..` and we won't have to worry about manually importing things one at a time.
+On the one hand, we're importing a lot of functions with this approach, but it will save us time while we're in development mode and we can go back later and refactor to import only what we need.
+Let's adjust our import statements with the following:

 ```elm
 module Main exposing (..)